 Welcome to Young Rembrandts of Central and West New Jersey!

-Winter art is ready, classrooms are being booked… are you ready to register?
+Summer lessons are ready, classrooms are being booked… are you ready to register?
 Young Rembrandts teaches drawing to children aged 3 ½ to 12.
 We intentionally teach relevant subjects to spark children’s interest and boost their memory skills.
 We believe EVERY child can learn to draw – and in Young Rembrandts, we’re showing them how.

 If you have yet to register, there still is time!